playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/collision-and-triggers.md

 *Rigidbodies collide with each other, a sound is played on a collision and a trigger volume resets the shapes.*

 This tutorial introduces the basics of rigid-body physics, collision detection and trigger volumes.
-Have a look at the Pack in full in the [Collision & Triggers Pack][1] in the [PlayCanvas Tutorials Project][2].
+Have a look at the Scene in full in the [Collision & Triggers Scene][1] in the [PlayCanvas Tutorials Project][2].

 ## The Collision Component